Phil Foden: Debut and UEFA Euro 2020

-2022 FIFA World Cup
+2022 FIFA World Cup and UEFA Euro 2024

 On 10 November 2022, Foden was included in the 26-man squad for England's 2022 FIFA World Cup campaign in Qatar.
 He made his first appearance in the competition as a 71st-minute sub in a 6–2 win against Iran.
-On 29 November, he scored England's second goal in the 51st minute in a 3-0 win against Wales.
+On 29 November, he scored England's second goal in the 51st minute in a 3–0 win against Wales.
 It was also his first goal in a major international tournament for his country.
-In the following game against Senegal, Foden assisted Harry Kane's goal in the third minute of extra time in the first half.
+In the following game against Senegal, Foden assisted Harry Kane's goal in the third minute of added time in the first half.
 He then followed this up in assisting Bukayo Saka in his second-half goal in the 57th minute.

+Foden was named in England's 26-man squad for UEFA Euro 2024.
+He started on the left of the attack in the team's opening match against Serbia, playing the full 90 minutes as England won 1–0 to go top of Group C.

 Style of play

 Foden is left-footed, and can play as a wing-back, or a winger on the right, though Pep Guardiola has described him as "more of a midfielder".
+He has occasionally been used in a central attacking role as a false 9.
 In 2017, Guardiola described him as "a special player", saying: "It's dangerous to say good things about young players because they are still young, and they have to grow and they have to learn many, many things...
 But we have a lot of confidence to help him, because we believe he is a guy who has potential, even if he's not strong, he's not tall."
 In 2017, Louise Taylor of The Guardian described Foden as "boasting tight, adhesive control and blessed with the knack of drifting past opponents".
 In 2018, veteran football writer Brian Glanville described him as a "gifted and precocious teenager", adding: "Young players of his skill and inventive quality are pitifully thin on the ground."
-During his time with Manchester City, he was occasionally also used in a central attacking role as a false 9 by manager Pep Guardiola.

 Personal life

-Foden has two children with his long-term girlfriend; a son born in 2019 and a daughter born in 2021.
+Foden has three children with his long-term girlfriend Rebecca Cooke; a son born in 2019, a daughter born in 2021 and another child born during Euro 2024.
+He wears the 47 shirt and has a matching tattoo on his neck in honour of his grandfather, Ronnie, who died at the age of 47.
+On 26 June 2024, Foden left England's squad during the European tournament to attend the birth of his third child.

+Foden is an avid fisherman, considering it one of his favourite activities outside of football.